Ashirvaddubey/Social-media-Rag-Agent/README.md

 >
 > **🎯 Purpose:** This serves as a **UI/UX demonstration** and **application flow showcase** for stakeholders, investors, or development planning.
 >
-> **🚀 Full Application:** Watch the [complete functional demo video](https://drive.google.com/file/d/1M2cLjzgYLQ430AIanXUjo-og7PsDUwLm/view?usp=sharing) to see the fully working application with all features implemented.
+> **🚀 Full Application:** Watch the complete functional demo video above to see the fully working application with all features implemented.

 ---